ploomber/jupysql/doc/jupyterlab/sharing.md

 Notebook sharing requires `jupysql-plugin>=0.1.6`
 ```

+If you ever wanted to share an analysis with a colleague, you can do so with the click
-You can share notebooks with the click of a button using our JupyterLab integration.
+of a button using our JupyterLab integration.
+It'll upload your notebook and provide
+you with a unique URL that you can share.

 ![](../static/share-notebook.png)